 If a child discloses that they have been abused it is paramount that the staff member remains calm and supportive of the child.
 It is important to not ask the child any questions, but to listen actively to the child.
-At the earliest convenience the staff member is to report the disclosure to the supervisor, and the Team Leader who will then support the staff member in making a report to child protection.
+At the earliest convenience the staff member is to report the disclosure to the supervisor, and the Responsible Person/Nominated supervisor who will then support the staff member in making a report to child protection.